peowpeowbangbang/eck-microk8s/README.md

 I installed microk8s in a MacBook Pro M3 Pro with 36GB, running Sonoma 14.5

+#### Note
+Kibana might fail if the elastic username and password is wrong. use the get_username.sh to get the password from the secret.

 1. microk8s installed in MacOS with the following spec:
 ```